Home

 The Global Skill of Drawing

 After the book was published, Dr Edwards had another 'aha' moment.
-She realised that drawing is made up of just five perceptual skills and that these then join together, to form a global skill.
+She realised that drawing is made up of just five perceptual skills and that together, to form a global skill.

 What does a global skill mean?
 Other global skills are reading, driving, learning to ride a bicycle etc. Can you remember how difficult it was learning these skills?
 But now, I bet you read a newspaper, ride a bike or drive your car without even thinking about it.